charlesncn/charlesncn/README.md

 ---
-layout: cover
+This is a default page without any additional metadata: This is a default page without any additional metadata:This is a default page without any additional metadata:This is a default page without any additional metadata:This is a default page without any additional metadata
 ---

-# Slidev

-This is the cover page.

----
-layout: center
-background: './images/background-1.png](https://raw.githubusercontent.com/charlesncn/files/main/gif.gif?raw=true)'
-class: 'text-white'
----

-# Page 2

-This is a page with the layout `center` and a background image.

----

-# Page 3

-This is a default page without any additional metadata.

 ```java {monaco}
 user@GITHUB:~$ whoami